play-with-docker/play-with-docker.github.io/_posts/2017-01-28-swarm-stack-intro.markdown

 A stack is a group of service that are deployed together.
 The docker-stack.yml in the current folder will be used to deploy the voting app as a stack.

+Ensure you are in the first terminal and do the below:

 ```.term1
 docker stack deploy --compose-file=docker-stack.yml voting_stack